ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## How to run test suite locally

-To run the test suite locally it is first needed to run the program such that our playwright tests can run.
+To run the test suite locally, it is first needed to run the program such that our playwright tests can run.
 First the docker container with the local database should be started.
 It is then needed to have two terminals running.
 One should be navigated to "Chirp.Web".
-After being navigated here the program should be run with the command: 'dotnet run' to which the program should start up and begin running locally.
+After being navigated there, the program should be run with the command: 'dotnet run', to which the program should start up and begin running locally.
 Another terminal should now be opened and navigated to the top folder "Chirp".
 Then the command 'dotnet test' should be run in this terminal which should run all our tests and give back their test results in the terminal.

 - Briefly describe what kinds of tests you have in your test suites and what they are testing.